stereokai/amok/getting_started.md

 $ amok --compiler babel index.js -- --source-maps
 ```

-## EDITING CODE IN REALTIME
+## LIVE EDITING CODE

 ### HOT PATCHING

 You can edit and tweak code live without reloading by passing the `--hot` option,
-this will monitor active scripts and patch their source definitions in the runtime while the code is running.
+this will monitor active scripts as they are loaded and patch their source definitions in the runtime allowing you to live edit code.

 ```sh
 $ amok --hot index.js
 ```

-Changes to scripts are only executed at evaluation time, meaning that modifications to code that has already executed in the **past**
+Changes to scripts are only executed at evaluation time,
-will have no effect.
+meaning that modifications to code that has already executed in the **past** will have no effect.

-Changes to code that will executed in the **future**, such as callbacks and event handlers however can be modified and tweaked in real-time.
+Changes to code that will executed in the **future**,
+such as callbacks and event handlers however can be modified and tweaked in real-time.

 ### HOT PATCH EVENTS

-When a patch is applied, a `patch` event is emitted on the `window` object of the page,
+When a patch is applied, a `patch` event is emitted on the `window` object in the target runtime,
-you can use this event to do additional domain specific processing.
+you can use this event to do additional domain specific processing like forcing a framework to re-render the DOM.

 ### LIVE RENDERING REACT

-For example, you could re-render your react application or component
+For example, you could re-render your react application or component.

 ```
 window.addEventListener('patch', function(event) {